kolatts/ChurnZero.Sdk/README.md

         AccountExternalId = testAccountIdentifier, //Required
         ContactExternalId = testContactIdentifier, //Required
         Description = "Test Description", //Optional, can vary with event and is visible when viewing the individual events.
-        EventName = "Test Event Type", //Required, this becomes the display name of the event in Churn Zero.
+        EventName = "Test Event Type", //Required, this becomes the display name of the event in ChurnZero.
         EventDate = DateTime.Now, //Optional
         Quantity = 5, //Optional